The Strange Intimacy of Reading

 Sometimes it feels like being guided gently through another person’s inner landscape.
 You notice what they notice.
 You follow the path their thinking takes through difficult questions, small observations or, unexpected moments of clarity.

 For a while your mind moves alongside theirs.
+Such a unique type of companionship.

 It is a little like spending time with someone who speaks slowly and thoughtfully.
 After a while you begin anticipating the direction their thoughts might take.

-And yet this companionship can cross centuries.
+It always fascinates me how this companionship can cross centuries.

 You may close the book hours later and still feel as though you have spent time in the company of difficult, fascinating minds.